averkij/video-splitter/README.md

 # Video Splitter via Subtitles Timestamps

-This command line Python scripts processes the *.srt file with subtitles and makes the splitting config.
+This fork modifies the original scripts in a way of using subtitles for preparing the splitting config first.
 Using this config it splits the video into chunks.

 Under the hood script uses **ffmpeg** so you will need to have that installed.
 Sound in 5.1 format squashes to the stereo by using the **ffmpeg** commands.